Summer 2021 PEAK Experiences Awardees for Undergrad Research

-Congratulations to the COE student recipients of the Summer 2021 PEAK Experiences Awards.
+Several COE students are recipients of the Summer 2021 PEAK Experiences Awards from Northeastern’s Office of Undergraduate Research and Fellowships.
 The PEAK Experiences Awards are a progressively structured sequence of opportunities designed to support learners as they continue climbing to new heights of achievement in undergraduate research and creative endeavor throughout their Northeastern journeys.

 BASE CAMP AWARDS